taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_World-timeline.md

 ### 2066

 The Laboratório Nacional de Biociências e Tecnologia, the publicly-funded research institute where Majhee and her colleagues conduct eSyrup research, is approached by the Space Consortium, who are interested in developing their own products with eSyrup and are looking to collaborate.
 Based on the recipe for raw eSyrup that Majhee and her colleagues have published online, the Space Consortium believes that eSyrup can also serve as a replacement for rocket fuel.
-However, unlike all of the other eSyrup products developed so far, the Space Consortium demands that they be allowed to have proprietary access and rights to eSyrup fuel, should they succeed in developing it, for at least 10 years.
+This would allow Space Consortium to make space farming even more efficient and cost-effective.
 The President of the Laboratório Nacional de Biociências e Tecnologia agrees to the collaboration, sparking criticism and protests.

 ### 2067